Designers: Charles and Ray Eames

 Fulfilling the goals of every modern designer.Charles and Ray Eames View Design Story

-The Molded Plastic Armchair Rocker Base is available in 14 colors and a variety of Hopsack upholstery options straight from the Alexander Girard archive.
+The Molded Plastic Armchair Rocker Base is available in an array of colors as well as a variety of upholstery options including many from the Alexander Girard archive.